Fedrick C. Ingram

 Fedrick C. Ingram is secretary-treasurer of the American Federation of Teachers, serving 1.7 million members, including pre-K through 12th-grade teachers; paraprofessionals and other school-related personnel; higher education faculty and professional staff; federal, state and local government employees; and nurses and other healthcare professionals.

 Ingram is the immediate past president of the 140,000-member Florida Education Association.
-He also has served as an elected vice president of the AFT’s executive council, and as an AFT vice president for six years (2014-2020) before being elected as the AFT’s secretary-treasurer.
+He has served as an elected vice president of the AFT’s executive council, and he served as an AFT vice president for six years (2014-2020) before being elected as the AFT’s secretary-treasurer.

 Ingram grew up in inner-city Miami, where he attended public schools.
 Pursuing his love of music, he attended Bethune-Cookman University on scholarship and became the first member of his family to earn a postsecondary degree, in music education.

 He would go on to become a music teacher and band director in Miami-Dade public schools for 10 years.
 Ingram is also an accomplished musician in his own right and has performed throughout the state and nationally as a saxophone soloist and conductor.

-In 2006, he was named the Francisco R. Walker Miami-Dade County Teacher of the Year.
-He was also a finalist for the state of Florida Teacher of the Year Award in 2006.
+He was named the Francisco R. Walker Miami-Dade County Teacher of the Year in 2006, and in the same year was a finalist for the Florida Teacher of the Year award.

-In May 2013, the Miami Herald’s Legacy magazine named Ingram as one of South Florida’s 50 most powerful black business leaders.
+The Miami Herald’s Legacy Miami magazine named Ingram as one of South Florida’s 50 most powerful Black business leaders in 2013.
 He is a recipient of the prestigious JM Family African-American Achievers Award, given to leaders who have exemplified excellence in their fields.

 In addition to his bachelor’s degree from Bethune-Cookman, Ingram earned a master’s degree in educational leadership from Barry University.
 He also holds an honorary doctorate of humane letters from Florida Memorial University.

 He is married to Yvetta Ingram, and they have three children, all of whom have graduated from public schools and colleges.